 Continuing along the coast Clacton-on-Sea is the capital of the 'Essex Sunshine Coast' and is a very popular seaside town with tree-lines streets, long sandy beaches and beautiful seafront gardens.
 The 19th C. pier offers a range of entertainment and attractions, with water sports, theatres and shopping areas nearby.
 Along the Essex Coast near Clacton a new Curve Wake Park is being developed (for Spring 2017) on the lake at St Osyth - great fun for those that would like to try wake boarding and paddle boarding!

 There is also the Clacton Factory Shopping Village on the outskirts.
 Brightlingsea is at the mouth of the River Colne and is a major yachting centre with one of the best stretches of sailing o the East Coast.
 It is also home to one of England's oldest timber-framed buildings, the 13th C. Jacobes Hall.
 There are some superb walks alongside the creek and river.

 Southend-on-Sea is a traditional family seaside resort with seven miles of seafront, award winning beaches and magnificent parks and gardens.
 The famous pier is one of the longest in the world at 1.34 miles and you can take a ride to the end of the Pier on little trains.
 There is also an Adventure Island Theme Park and excellent shopping centre.
 To the west Billericay is home to the Barleylands Farm Centre offering fun for the whole family.
 Children can explore the adventure playground or race around the farm on mini tractors.
-There are plenty of friendly farm animals to enjoy!So, if you're looking to stay on a farm in Essex, please use the search links on the left of this page with ‘Essex’ as your Location Images supplied by Visitessex.com
+There are plenty of friendly farm animals to enjoy!So, if you're looking to stay on a farm in Essex, please use the search links with ‘Essex’ as your location.
+Images supplied by Visitessex.com